FG, Lagos Agency targets financial independence amid unemployment crisis - Businessday NG

 However, the executive highlighted that the Fund tackles unemployment by equipping its residents with the knowledge of legal structures for employment, creating access to finance through loans and grants and ensuring youths gain access to skills acquisition programs for hands-on experience.

-Alayande affirmed that the agency also hosts business support programs that give MSMEs access to capital and empower them on financial literacy along with information technology training and mentorship programs that incubates start-ups.
+Alayande affirmed that the agency also hosts business support programs that give MSMEs access to capital and empower them on financial literacy along with information technology training and mentorship programs that incubate start-ups.

 “Between 2016 and 2024, LSETF has created over 220,000 direct and indirect jobs, saved 204,000 jobs, and impacted up to 500,000 jobs in Lagos state which represents 85,000 MSMEs.
 The Fund has also trained over 20,000 young residents in Lagos state with the support from our partners,” Alayande said.